Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackageTypes.md

 6. Enable the *Express* toggle if express delivery applies for the shipment.

-7. Enter the package type identifier in the *Package type identifier* field.
+7. Enter the applicable package type identifier in the *Package type identifier* field.

 8. Click the *Ship-to country* drop-down list and select the country where the shipment is to be sent to.

 9. Enter the applicable priority value in the *Priority* field.
-    > [Info] The priority value is used by the system to determine the package type to be used for a shipment when two or more package types have the same parameters.
-The priority value becomes then the decisive parameter.
-In the priority scale, the lower number the higher the priority, that is, priority 1 is higher than priority 4.
+    > [Info] The priority value is used by the system to determine the package type to be used for a shipment when two or more package types have the same criteria.
+The priority value becomes then the decisive criterion.
+In the priority scale, the lower the number the higher the priority, that is, priority 1 is higher than priority 4.

-10. Enter a number in the *Additional services (shipping method)* field.
+10. Enter the applicable number in the *Additional services (shipping method)* field.

 11. Click the *Connection* drop-down list and select the applicable connection for the shipment.